shocking truth web hosting

 2. CPU Throttling Happens Without Warning

-Most shared accounts include a vague “fair share” clause.
-In practice, how web hosts throttle CPU without telling you means a spike in traffic—or even a rogue plugin—can trigger an automatic 24-hour slowdown.
-Your site still loads, so it’s not technically “downtime,” but each page takes 8–10 seconds.
-Google punishes the sluggish speed, and you lose rankings.
-A related concept we explore is Web Hosting Comparison 2024: 7 Surprising Facts Revealed, which provides further context.
+Most shared accounts include a “fair share” clause.
+A traffic spike or rogue plugin can trigger an automatic 24-hour slowdown.
+Each page takes 8–10 seconds.
+Google punishes this speed, and you lose rankings.
+A related concept is Web Hosting Comparison 2026: 7 Surprising Facts Revealed.

 3. 99.9% Uptime Sounds Great—Until You Do the Math

-What 99.9% uptime guarantee actually excludes is scheduled maintenance, DDoS attacks, and hardware failures “beyond the host’s control.”
-That 0.1% equals 43 minutes of outage every month, or almost 9 hours per year.
-E-commerce stores doing $5,000 in daily sales risk $1,800+ in lost revenue during those windows.
+What 99.9% uptime guarantee actually excludes is scheduled maintenance, DDoS attacks, and hardware failures.
+That 0.1% equals 43 minutes of outage every month.
+An e-commerce store doing $5,000 daily risks $1,800+ in lost revenue yearly.

 Pro Tip

-Track real server uptime independently with UptimeRobot.
-If the host dips below 99.9%, open a ticket—many will credit your account if you provide logs.
+Track real server uptime with UptimeRobot.
+If the host dips below 99.9%, open a ticket—many will credit your account with logs.

 4. SSL Certificates: The Free Upsell You Should Refuse

-Let’s Encrypt offers enterprise-grade SSL for $0, yet hosts still charge $30–$80 per year.
-SSL certificate upsells you can get free are pure profit for them.
-Any cPanel host with AutoSSL can issue a Let’s Encrypt certificate in one click—demand it or move on.
-This ties directly into the ideas presented in SiteGround Review 2025: Ultimate Web Hosting Analysis.
+Let’s Encrypt offers enterprise-grade SSL for $0, yet hosts charge $30–$80 per year.
+Any cPanel host with AutoSSL can issue a Let’s Encrypt certificate in one click—demand it.
+This ties into SiteGround Review 2026: Ultimate Web Hosting Analysis.

 5. The Renewal Price Spike Trap